 Parks & Trails

 The Annapolis community can enjoy the beauty of the outdoors and the grace of nature at its many community parks and trails.
-With more than 40 parks and on more than 200 acres of park land, the City is dedicated to the leisure interests of its residents and visitors alike.
+With 37 parks and trails on more than 200 acres of park land, the City is dedicated to the leisure interests of its residents and visitors alike.
 Parks and trails have a positive influence of the quality of life in Annapolis.

 - City of Annapolis Parks, Trails and Playgrounds (PDF)

 - Truxtun Park Map (PDF)

 - Waterworks Park Brochure (PDF)

 - City of Annapolis Park Locator - web application (GIS)

 - Other department publications Annapolis Recreation and Parks Calaméo Account